There are many powerful catalysts in the market: 2U Inc. (TWOU) can be one of them - The Dwinnex

 Ratios:

 For a better understanding of TWOU, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 4.59 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 3901.98.
-For the most recent quarter (mrq), Quick Ratio is recorded 1.00 and its Current Ratio is at 1.00.
-In the meantime, Its Debt-to-Equity ratio is 1.88 whereas as Long-Term Debt/Eq ratio is at 1.88.
+For the most recent quarter (mrq), Quick Ratio is recorded 1.20 and its Current Ratio is at 1.20.
+In the meantime, Its Debt-to-Equity ratio is 1.85 whereas as Long-Term Debt/Eq ratio is at 1.85.

 Upgrades & Downgrades